BornFromAshes/github-search/README.md

 The webpage is currenty available at https://bornfromashes.github.io/githubsearch/

-All you have to do is type in the username of a github user and you'll more info about them!
+All you have to do is type in the username of a github user and you'll get more info about them!

 ## Known Issues